Hepatitis, types of hepatitis virus, infection and transmission. Hepatitis prevention and hepatitis vaccine (Medical Microbiology)

 d) Medications are not available for the treatment of the chronic hepatitis B infection

-7) Which of the following is the major risk factor for the Hepatitis C virus (HCV)infection in the United States of America?
+7) What is the primary risk factor for Hepatitis C virus (HCV) infection in the United States of America?

 a) Sexual activity